ilman01/Unreal-Geometry-Map/README.md

 - **No mods required!** This version is entirely powered by **command blocks**, so no extra mods are needed.
 - **Works somewhat well on recent Java Edition versions**, though **some flickering may occur when teleporting**.
+- **Using the Sodium mod fixes this flickering issue, making teleportation seamless!**
 - **Fully retains the Non-Euclidean experience**, allowing impossible spaces to exist using only vanilla Minecraft mechanics.

 ### **Bedrock Edition is NOT supported**